top of page

 Get Screened

-One of our goals is to help more people get screened for Colorectal Cancer.
-Many young adults are being overlooked because screening doesn’t typically begin until age 45 or 50, due to evidence-based guidelines.
 However, if you are presenting symptoms, communicate that with your doctor and advocate for yourself to get screened.
-Historically it has not been easy for young patients to get approved for a coloscopy, but by advoating for yourself and communicating with the right doctor about your symptoms could save your life.
+Historically it has not been easy for young patients to get approved for a coloscopy, but by advocating for yourself and communicating with the right doctor about your symptoms could save your life.
 67% of young-onset colorectal cancer patients said they saw at least 2 physicians before receiving a diagnosis.

-Keeping reading or click below to find out other screening methods.
+Click below to find out other screening methods.

 Remove The Age Requirement